-While the focus of this unit is on the Federal debt and deficit it is instructive to include an overview of the Federal Budget process, eventual expenditures and revenues, and the resulting debt or surplus for a
+While the focus of this unit is on the Federal debt and deficit it is instructive to include an overview of the Federal Budget process, eventual expenditures and revenues, and the resulting debt or surplus for a given fiscal year.
+The process includes these key steps:

-- House and Senate Appropriations Committees determine the precise levels of budget authority for all discretionary programs. - The House and Senate each pass their own Appropriations bills and then reconcile any differences. - The President signs Appropriations Bill and the Budget becomes law. - From time to time the government responds to unanticipated situations, (COVID-19 for example).
+- The President submits a budget request to Congress - The House Budget Committee and the Senate Committee on the Budget develop and pass budget resolution bills in their respective chambers.
+These bills take into account desired discretionary expenditures, mandatory expenditures and taxing and borrowing revenues for the coming year. - House and Senate Appropriations Committees determine the precise levels of budget authority for all discretionary programs. - The House and Senate each pass their own Appropriations bills and then reconcile any differences. - The President signs Appropriations Bill and the Budget becomes law. - From time to time the government responds to unanticipated situations, (COVID-19 for example).
 To do so funding must be allocated by Congress through supplemental appropriations.